Top 6 Most Common Causes of Colorado Car Crashes

 Our Denver car accident attorneys have extensive experience handling injury cases.
 It doesn’t matter if you have a minor scrape or a major collision, we are here for you.

 Experts agree that most traffic crashes in Colorado happen because of human error.
-When negligence plays a role in a car accident, the injured party may choose to sue the at-fault driver for damages such as medical expenses, lost wages, pain and suffering.
+When negligence plays a role in a car accident, the injured party may choose to sue the at-fault driver for damages such as medical expenses, lost wages, and pain and suffering.

 1. Distracted driving

-With new distractions for drivers like smartphones and GPS systems, as well as old distractions like reaching for something on the vehicle floor or fiddling with the radio, failing to pay full attention on the road is a growing problem.
+With new distractions for drivers like smartphones and GPS systems, in addition to traditional distractions like talking to a passenger in the car or fiddling with the radio, failure to pay full attention to the road is a growing problem.

 Other drivers may also not be able to react to a speeding driver as easily as they would if that driver wasn’t speeding.

 The lesson is you should never drink and drive under any circumstances.